Tonsillectomy and/or Adenoidectomy (T&A)

 Tonsillectomy and adenoidectomy (T&A) is one of the most common procedures performed in the United States today.
 Despite its common status, many patients are unaware of where the tonsils and adenoids are actually located let alone when it is appropriate to have them removed.
 This article is to help answer these and other questions.
 If you are looking for information regarding peritonsillar abscess evaluation and treatment, click here instead.

 The tonsils are located in the back of the mouth flanking the uvula (the little dangling thing at the back) along the sides of the throat.
 The adenoids are located above and behind the uvula and can only be seen on endoscopy.
 The tonsils and adenoids are basically lymph nodes just like in your neck, but rather than being hidden under the skin, they are on the surface of your throat where you can see them.
-As such, removal of the tonsils and adenoids have minimal (if any), impact on a patient's immune system as there are thousands of other lymph nodes that can pick up the slack.
+As such, removal of the tonsils and adenoids have minimal (if any), impact on a patient's immune system as there are hundreds of other lymph nodes that can pick up the slack.